2i2c-org/infrastructure/docs/hub-deployment-guide/upgrade-cluster/aws.md

    If you see the error `Error: the server has asked for the client to provide credentials` don't worry, if you try it again you will find that the cluster is now upgraded.
    ```

-4. *Upgrade node pools up to two minor versions above the k8s control plane*
+4. *Upgrade node groups up to two minor versions above the k8s control plane*

-   Its documented that a node pools's k8s software components (`kubelet`) should
+   A node's k8s software (`kubelet`) can be up to two minor versions ahead or
-   support being two minor versions out of sync from the control plane, so
+   behind the control plane version.[^1] Due to this, you can plan your cluster
-   consider if and what node pools you upgrade to avoid doing more operations
+   upgrade to only involve one node group upgrade even if you increment the
-   than needed.
+   control plane four minor versions.

-   If you upgrade from k8s 1.21 to 1.24, you can for example upgrade the k8s
+   So if you upgrade from k8s 1.21 to 1.24, you can for example upgrade the k8s
-   control plane from 1.21 to 1.22, then upgrade the node pools from 1.21 to
+   control plane from 1.21 to 1.22, then upgrade the node groups from 1.21 to
    1.24, followed by upgrading the control plane two steps in a row.

-   To upgrade (unmanaged) node pools, you delete them and then them back.
+   To upgrade (unmanaged) node groups, you delete them and then them back.
 When
    adding them back, make sure your cluster config's k8s version is what you
-   want the node pools to be added back as.
+   want the node groups to be added back as.

    1. Update the k8s version in the config temporarily